swiftlang/swift-org-website/package-manager/index.md

 title: Package Manager
 ---

-The Swift Package Manager is a tool for managing the distribution of Swift code.
+The Swift Package Manager (SwiftPM) is a tool for managing the distribution of Swift code.
 It's integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.